Lens: A Knowledge-Guided Foundation Model for Network Traffic: Expeiment

-\textbf{Traffic Generation Tasks:} Based on the methodology of NetShare \cite{netshare}, we generate five vital header fields at the packet level as follows: source IP, destination IP, source port, destination port, and packet length.
+In addition, we evaluate \Lens's performance on traffic generation tasks and compare with SOTA baselines, including NetShare~\cite{netshare}, and TrafficLLM~\cite{cui2025trafficllm}.
+Based on the methodology of NetShare~\cite{netshare}, we generate five vital network header fields: source IP, destination IP, source port, destination port, and packet length at the packet level.
 The generation of these synthetic header fields can help create usable pcap traffic for network simulation.
-For each dataset in our experiments, all generation tasks are individually conducted using a supervised fine-tuning approach.
+For each dataset in our experiments, all generation tasks are individually conducted using a supervised finetuning approach.
+For the metrics JSD and TVD, lower values indicate a smaller distribution difference between the generated and ground-truth data.